WonderingGodling/My-Mind-Space/src/site/notes/Uni/Plant Biology.md

 ##### Completely submerged e.g.Elodea sp.
 - Lack stomata - gas exchange occurs though the thin, air-permeable cuticle and a thin or even absent epidermis.
  - The leaves are very thin or thread-like which accounts for a favourable surface (high) to volume (small) ratio.
- - The water transport system, the xylem, is strongly reduced as water shortage is virtually impossible.
+ - The water transport system, the [[Uni/Plant Biology#xylem\|xylem]], is strongly reduced as water shortage is virtually impossible.
-- Their buoyancy derives from large intercellular cavities that protrude into stems and roots and thus facilitate oxygen transport.
+- Their buoyancy derives from large intercellular cavities that protrude into stems and [[Uni/Plant Biology#The root\|root]]s and thus facilitate oxygen transport.
 - The intensity of light underwater is relatively low; a true palisade parenchyma layer is often lacking.

 #### Submerged leaves